Academic Calendar 2024-2025

 Course Learning Outcomes:

-1. Students will articulate and develop an intersectionality approach to understanding gender (and sexuality) relations.
+1. Articulate and develop an intersectionality approach to understanding gender (and sexuality) relations.

-2. Students will develop strong presentation skills drawing on key theoretical course materials (Queer theory, feminist theory, intersectionality, anti-racist feminism) as well as drawing upon their own research.
+2. Develop strong presentation skills drawing on key theoretical course materials (Queer theory, feminist theory, intersectionality, anti-racist feminism) as well as drawing upon their own research.

-3. Students will engage and reflect on discussions and debates within the field of gender studies (feminist, queer, intersectional etc.)
+3. Engage and reflect on discussions and debates within the field of gender studies (feminist, queer, intersectional etc.).

-4. Students will explore the tensions and comparisons between queer theory and feminist theory.
+4. Explore the tensions and comparisons between queer theory and feminist theory.

-5. Students will identify and analyzed the diverse ways that gender and sexual diversity have been theorized.
+5. Identify and analyze the diverse ways that gender and sexual diversity have been theorized.

-6. Students will identify and explain three major trends seen in advanced studies in gender and present an argument/thesis drawing upon key theoretical literatures.
+6. Identify and explain three major trends seen in advanced studies in gender and present an argument/thesis drawing upon key theoretical literatures.

-7. Students will understand and unpack the relationship between power and knowledge drawing on Foucault and Butler's theories of knowledge, and gender performativity.
+7. Understand and unpack the relationship between power and knowledge drawing on Foucault and Butler's theories of knowledge, and gender performativity.

 SOCY 457 Law and Social Structure Units: 3.00